tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Delete-Table.md

 ## Remarks

-When you successfully delete a table, it's immediately marked for deletion, and is no longer accessible to clients.
+When you successfully delete a table, it's immediately marked for deletion and is no longer accessible to clients.
 The table is later removed from Table Storage during garbage collection.

 Note that deleting a table is likely to take at least 40 seconds to complete.
 If you attempt an operation against the table while it's being deleted, the service returns status code 409 (Conflict).
 The service returns additional error information indicating that the table is being deleted.